Secret Sleuth Book 5

 What do you know — Ruby was the White Rabbit, leading me into an investigating adventure potentially worthy of Wonderland.COLLAPSE

-The latest installment in the Secret Sleuth series, Death on Shady Bridge, is now available in a trade paperback edition.
-You can get your copy from Amazon or Barnes and Noble, and it's coming soon to other booksellers such as Walmart.
+The latest installment in the Secret Sleuth series, Death on Shady Bridge, is available in both a trade paperback edition and an audiobook, narrated by Betsy Moore.
+You can get your print editions from Amazon or Barnes and Noble, and it's coming soon to other booksellers such as Walmart.
+The audiobook is available at most outlets, including Amazon, Audible, Nook and iTunes,